BigChicChicken/parallax-journey/README.md

 # parallax-journey

-A simple gallery of different scenes to experience the parralax effect.
+A simple gallery of different scenes to experience the parallax effect.

 [LIVE DEMO](https://bigchicchicken.github.io/parallax-journey/)